furka/grlg/README.md

 ```
 Once instantiated, a map's size cannot be changed.

 Note that you can change map configuration at any time.
-You can produce interesting maps by adjusting `density` or `linearity` during map generation.
+Interesting results can be produced by adjusting `density` or `linearity` during map generation.

 ## `options.min`